Chapter 7:

 "Goodbye."

 Lena followed the sound of his voice and was led to her front door.
-There, she saw Blake and his mom looking back at her.
-And all she could do was watch as the two of them left and the door closed, obscuring them from view completely.
+There, she saw Rin and his mother looking back at her.
+All she could do was watch as the two of them left and the door closed, obscuring them from view completely.

 *Buzz Buzz*

 She awoke to the sound of her phone beeping, minutes before her alarm was set to go off.
-Rubbing her eyes sleepily, she checked her phone.
+Rubbing her eyes sleepily, she checked her messages.

-After a month of nothing but sitting in a hospital bed, Blake had finally been discharged and was back at home.
-But instead of taking it easy, he was busy setting something up in his room. he dragged his desk chair all the way across the room and set it against his window.
-Then he opened up the blinds, sat in it, and pulled out his phone.
+By the time Rin was discharged from the hospital, it had already been a month.
+There was no time to take it easy though.
+He dragged his desk chair all the way across the room and set it against his window.
+Then he opened up the blinds, sat in the chair, and pulled out his phone.

-His back was facing the window, and his phone was so pressed up against himself that only someone directly behind him could see what he was writing.
+His back was facing the window, and his phone was pressed up against himself in way that only someone directly behind him could see what he was writing.

-"It must be a real hassle doing this every time we need to talk.", his reflection sighed.
+"It must be a real hassle setting this up every time we need to talk.", his reflection said.

 "Well, maybe he'd be more willing to let you off the hook if you hadn't messed with him so much towards the end of your conversation."